What you need to know at a glance

 - Create a budget plan detailing how much you'll spend on each living cost.
 Track your spending as you go.

-Check out our managing your money information.
-You'll find details of our ‘Money Ready for NTU’ workshops and tips on looking after your finances.
+Check out our managing your money information, where you'll find details of our workshops and tips on looking after your finances.

 Extra help for estranged students and care leavers

-If you're estranged, the Student Money Team can help you plan your finances.
+If you're estranged or a care leaver, the Student Money Team can help you plan your finances.
 They'll support you to apply to your national Student Finance service as an independent student.

 Find out more about support for estranged students and support for care leavers.